 Although the last eruption was in 1917, it's best to check the situation beforehand – a good local tour company will be the best source of this information.

-Hoya de Seren is the most famous Mayan site in El Salvador and is a UNESCO listed site.
-It is often compared to Pompeii in Italy, and therefore nicknamed “the Pompeii of the Americas”.
+Joya de Cerén is the most famous Mayan site in El Salvador and is a UNESCO listed site.
+It is also often compared to Pompeii in Italy, and therefore nicknamed “the Pompeii of the Americas”.
 One of the highlights here are the remains of a farming community that have been preserved for centuries under thick layers of volcanic ash.

 We normally don't get particularly excited by churches, but the Iglesia de el Rosario (the El Rosario Church) in downtown San Salvador is the most unique we've ever seen and definitely worth visiting.

-From the outside it looks like a concrete airplane hangar with a dome shaped roof and a nondescript grey and red-brick construction.
+From the outside, it looks like a concrete aeroplane hangar with a dome-shaped roof and a nondescript grey and red-brick construction.
 Inside it has a stained glass ceiling with a rainbow coloured glow.